43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

 In 2014, Fagan co-authored two books published by Corwin: Uncovering Student Thinking About Mathematics in the Common Core (Grades K–2 and Grades 3–5).
 Previously, she contributed to Perspectives on the Design and Development of School Mathematics Curricula and A Decade of Middle School Mathematics Curriculum Implementation: Lessons Learned from the Show-Me Project.
-And, she has developed modules in the PBS Teacherline series and units of online courses for students in the National Repository for Online Courses.
+In addition, she has developed modules in the PBS Teacherline series and units of online courses for students in the National Repository for Online Courses.

 Fagan received an AB from Harvard University.